sarahfom/sarahfom.github.io/README.md

 ### Identify what aspects of the work have been correctly implemented and what have not.

-* Enter info here
+* Functionality wise, everything works as anticipated.

 ### Identify anyone with whom you have collaborated or discussed the lab.

-* Enter info here
+* No one.

 ### Say approximately how many hours you have spent completing the lab.

-* Enter info here
+* 13 hours.